stormgbs/go-hadoop/README.md

-gohadoop
+Go-Hadoop
 ========

-gohadoop is native go clients for Apache Hadoop YARN.
+Go-Hadoop is native go clients for Apache Hadoop YARN.

 It includes an early version of Hadoop IPC client and requisite YARN client libraries to implement YARN applications completely in go (both YARN application-client and application-master).